-Yesterday, we learned of the heartbreaking death of Mariana Reese Sifrit, who died 18 days following her birth after contracting viral meningitis when she was less than a week old.
-The meningitis was caused by HSV-1 — the same herpes virus that causes cold sores — and is believed to have been transferred by a kiss.
+After Mariana Reese Sifrit died 18 days following her birth after contracting viral meningitis when she was less than a week old, we all learned that the meningitis was caused by HSV-1 — the same herpes virus that causes cold sores.
+And it is believed to have been transferred by a kiss.

 In short: Yes, it can happen, but it’s very rare.

 “People can definitely make a baby sick by kissing them,” says Dr. Gina Posner, a pediatrician at Orange Coast Memorial Medical Center in Fountain Valley, California.
 “Saliva carries a lot of germs.
 If they aren’t sick, then the baby won’t get sick, but if they have a cold or other virus or bacteria, it can easily be spread by kissing.”

 Newborns have immature immune systems, making them more vulnerable to severe illnesses from viruses and bacteria that cause only mild illness in older children and adults, Dr. Emily Edwards, a pediatrician at Saddleback Memorial Medical Center in Laguna Hills, California, tells SheKnows.
 For example, the herpes virus that can cause cold sores in adults can cause neonatal meningitis in a newborn, she adds.

 Herpes meningitis can be caused by bacteria, fungi or other types of germs, and it can be spread through sexual contact or from a woman to her baby during childbirth, according to Johns Hopkins Medicine‘s Dr. Trung Tristan Truong, a pediatrician at MemorialCare Medical Group in San Juan Capistrano, California.